changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/new-relic-tutorial.md

 ## <a name="prerequisites"></a>Wymagania wstępne

-Aby skonfigurować integrację z usługą Azure AD przy użyciu nowego Relic, potrzebne są następujące elementy:
+To configure Azure AD integration with New Relic, you need the following items:

 * Subskrypcja usługi Azure AD.
 Jeśli nie masz środowiska usługi Azure AD, możesz skorzystać z miesięcznej wersji próbnej [tutaj](https://azure.microsoft.com/pricing/free-trial/)
-* Nowa subskrypcja z włączonym logowaniem jednokrotnym w usłudze Relic
+* New Relic single sign-on enabled subscription

 ## <a name="scenario-description"></a>Opis scenariusza

 W tym samouczku skonfigurujesz i przetestujesz logowanie jednokrotne usługi Azure AD w środowisku testowym.

-* Nowość Relic obsługuje logowanie jednokrotne w usłudze **SP**
+* New Relic supports **SP** initiated SSO

-## <a name="adding-new-relic-from-the-gallery"></a>Dodawanie nowego Relic z galerii
+## <a name="adding-new-relic-from-the-gallery"></a>Adding New Relic from the gallery

-Aby skonfigurować integrację nowych Relic z usługą Azure AD, musisz dodać nową Relic z galerii do listy zarządzanych aplikacji SaaS.
+To configure the integration of New Relic into Azure AD, you need to add New Relic from the gallery to your list of managed SaaS apps.

-**Aby dodać nowe Relic z galerii, wykonaj następujące czynności:**
+**To add New Relic from the gallery, perform the following steps:**

 1. W witrynie **[Azure Portal](https://portal.azure.com)** w panelu nawigacyjnym po lewej stronie kliknij ikonę usługi **Azure Active Directory**.